 How Much Does a New Roof Cost?

-Across the US, a typical architectural asphalt shingle roof will cost between $4.00 and $5.50 per sq. ft. to install, depending on the brand and type of shingles, and project specifics variables. — This pricing range normally includes all the necessary roofing materials and supplies, tear off and disposal of the old roof (up to two layers), dumpster and disposal fees, obtaining all the necessary site plans and building permits required by the local building departments, professional installation, and contractor’s workmanship warranty.
+Average Price Per Square Foot Across the US, a typical architectural asphalt shingle roof will cost between $5.00 and $7.00 per sq. ft. to install, depending on the brand and type of shingles, and project specifics variables. — This pricing range normally includes all the necessary materials and supplies, tear off and disposal of the old roof (up to two layers), dumpster and disposal fees, site plans and building permits required by the local building departments, professional installation, and a comprehensive contractor’s workmanship warranty.

-In the high cost of living areas like San Francisco Bay area, San Jose, Los Angeles, San Diego, Portland, Seattle, Portland, Boston, NYC, the greater Washington DC, and Northern Virginia, homeowners can expect to pay between $4.50 and $8.00 per sq. ft. to replace a roof on a typical 2,200 square foot house with mid-range architectural shingles. — This range exceeds the national average due to the disproportionately higher cost of living in expensive coastal cities compared to American heartland.
+In the high cost of living areas like San Francisco Bay area, San Jose, Los Angeles, San Diego, Portland, Seattle, Portland, Boston, NYC, the greater Washington DC, and Northern Virginia, homeowners can expect to pay between $6.00 and $9.00 per sq. ft. to replace a roof on a typical 2,000-2,200 square foot house with mid-range architectural shingles like GAF Timberline or OC Duration. — This range does exceed the national average figures due to the disproportionately higher cost of living in expensive coastal cities compared to American heartland.